westtoer/afwezig.westtoer.be/help/guide.md

 version of Request is used to manage actual requests where a users asks permission to his supervisor.
 CakePHP uses request to access GET and POST variables.
 It also has a few function to check which type of request is sent ($this->request->is('post') checks if the current request is a post request).
 [For more on CakePHP's request handling](http://book.cakephp.org/2.0/en/controllers/request-response.html).

+##Mixed usage of internal_id and id
+The Employee record has an internal_id and an id column.
+Both are used for referencing records in the database.
+This can be weird, as some of the joins happen on employee_id of a different table, but actually hold the internal_id.

+Here's a list of where internal_id is used in the database (Model.Join):
+- Employee.Supervisor
+- Request.Replacement
+- Stream.Employee